kwesterman/whi-diet-response/README.md

-GWAS for putative SFA-genotype interactions influencing LDL-C levels, and construction of a genetic risk score for "responder-ness" to SFA.
-The analysis is based on the intuition that regression of the product of centered SFA intakes with centered LDL-C levels on allele frequencies can be viewed as a noisy estimation of a latent correlation between SFA and LDL-C. A genome-wide score predicting this correlation would then act as a biomarker of expected SFA response in a given individual.
+Development of scores predicting response to dietary fat in the Women's Health Initiative.
+In stage one, a genome-wide interaction study (GWIS) scans for interactions between dietary fat and genotype influencing cardiometabolic risk factors (CRFs).
+In stage two, these results are aggregated into "fat response scores" and tested in participants in the fat reduction-focused dietary modification trial.

-clean_phenotypes/: Python scripts for assembling phenotypes and covariates.
+clean_phenotypes/: R and Python scripts for assembling phenotypes and covariates.

-clean_genotypes/: Bash and plink scripts for processing genotype dosage files into plink2 format for analysis.
+clean_genotypes/: Bash and PLINK scripts for processing genotype dosage files into PLINKL format for analysis.

-run_gwas/: Bash and plink scripts for running the SFA-LDL GWAS.

-summarize_gwas.py: Postprocessing of GWAS results (Manhattan/QQ plots, etc.).

-meth_interaction.Rmd: Preliminary exploration of a similar concept for DNA methylation (i.e. epigenome-wide association study for the same phenotype).
+gdi_replication_effort/: Secondary analysis assessing the replication of known GxEs from literature in this dataset.

+annotate_res.py: Annotate GWIS results with reference alleles using the associated plinkset. run_gwis_whi.sh: Script for conducting the genome-wide interaction study using PLINK. post_gwas.py: Formats GWIS results for downstream analyses and generates Q-Q and Manhattan plots. pt_model.sh: Generates responder scores from GWIS summary statistics using a series of PLINK calls.